cortexjs-legacy/the-handbook-of-cortex/know_cortex/why_cortex.md

 You will never worry about that.
 Bugs have high priorities because we use it in production!

-It is ok even if one of our developers says farewell because we have a team and a bunch of projects using cortex, and cortex will be continueously maintained.

 ****

 To compare with other managers, see [cortex v.s.](http://book.ctx.io/instructions/cortex_vs.html)